- Graduate Nursing Program Requirements

 Graduate students may also require guidance on professional behavior or clinical remediation.
 A graduate learning contract may be developed by the course faculty in conjunction with the program director or graduate director.
 The learning contract will outline the behavior or clinical skills in need of improvement, an action plan and timeline for improvement as well as consequences if improvements are not achieved.

-A student who fails to complete a course within the prescribed period and does not withdraw from the course will receive, at the instructor's discretion, either a grade of I (incomplete) or F (failure).
-If an I grade is granted but not completed in the time period outlined the grade will revert to a F or faculty determined grade.
+A student who fails to complete a course within the prescribed period and does not withdraw from the course will receive, at the instructor's discretion, either a grade of I (incomplete) or F (<80%).
+If an I grade is granted but not completed in the time period outlined the grade will revert to an F or faculty determined grade.

 A grade of incomplete in a non-clinical course is assigned by the instructor only under the following conditions: